manasa98/manasa98/README.md

 ### This is Manasa Nandimandalam!
 #### Machine Learning Enthusiast | Python Developer | Deep Learning Novice

-I am currently a graduate student pursuing Data Analytics at Penn State Great Valley from India.
+I am currently a graduate student from India, pursuing Data Analytics at Penn State Great Valley.
 Shifted my whole life across the seas from India to America.

 - 🔭 I’m currently working on Early Prediction of Sepsis
 - 👯 I’m looking to collaborate on any Data Science / Data Analytics / Data Visualization.